Tips on white paper sources

 Doing research to turn up the right nuggets of proof gives your white paper more authority.

-No, you have to think like a mad-dog, street-fighting mongrel with red eyes and sharp teeth and no interest in a win-win.
+No, you have to think like a mad-dog, street-fighting mongrel with red eyes and sharp teeth and absolutely no interest in a win-win.

 Building an open-and-shut case

 When you think like a lawyer, you want to build a case so tight that no judge can question it and no jury can resist it.
-You need an argument so tight it leaves the other side gasping for air.

-That means digging up a mountain of evidence.
+- Digging up a mountain of evidence

 (Finished your white paper?
 Now send your client your list of sources.)

-Finding sources for a white paper
+Where to find sources for a white paper

-Some sources are far better than others: more credible, more authoritative, and more persuasive.
+But some sources are far better than others: more credible, more authoritative, and more persuasive.

 The following table lists many sources you could draw on for a white paper—from analysts to Wikipedia—along with some brief notes on each source.